Pausanias Analysis

 English Translation

 Next to the sanctuary of Dionysus is a temple of Aphrodite.
 Inside is a statue of Aphrodite made of ivory, named Praxis.
 This is the most ancient artifact within the temple.
 Statues representing Persuasion and another goddess whom they call Comforter are works by Praxiteles.
-Eros, Himeros ("Desire"), and Pothos ("Yearning") were sculpted by Skopas, if indeed there is a difference between these deities according to their several names and statues.
+Eros, Himeros ("Desire"), and Pothos ("Yearning") were sculpted by Scopas, if indeed there is a difference between these deities according to their several names and statues.
 Near Aphrodite’s temple stands a sanctuary dedicated to Tyche, and this image too is a work of Praxiteles.
-Lysippos created the bronze statue of Zeus together with the Muses housed within the adjacent temple.
+Lysippus created the bronze statue of Zeus together with the Muses housed within the adjacent temple.

 Proper Nouns